-Tatiana is on the panel of many of the leading arbitral tribunals, including SIAC, HKIAC, ICC (Russian National Committee), and has acts as an arbitrator under the Rules of UNCITRAL, LCIA, SCC and ICAC.
-She is widely published on issues relating to complex multi-jurisdictional disputes, and is recommended in Chambers, Legal 500 and Who's Who: Arbitration - Future Leaders.
+Tatiana is on the panel of many of the leading arbitral institutions and is often appointed as an arbitrator (including as a sole arbitrator) under the Rules of UNCITRAL, LCIA, ICC, SCC and ICAC.
+Tatiana has published extensively on the topic of International Arbitration and is regularly invited to speak at industry conferences.

-Tatiana is recognised as Global Leader in Who's Who Legal: Arbitration 2021
+Ranked as a "global leader" in international arbitration by Who's Who Legal: Arbitration 2021